 Notes: This diagram visualizes how giving firms more labor market power would impact wages and employment.
 ACL denotes the average cost of labor, MCL denotes the marginal cost of labor, ME denotes the monopsonistic equilibrium, and MRP denotes the marginal revenue product.
-Black colors denote the initial economy, and red colors denote the new economy after the firm gains labor market power, which is achieved by making labor supply less elastic through a "compensated rotation" (Bresnahan, 1982).
+Black colors denote the initial economy, and red colors denote the new economy after the firm gains labor market power, which is achieved by making labor supply less elastic through a compensated rotation.
 Subfigures (a) and (b) consider the cases in which the firm does not and does have product market power, respectively.
-The subfigures differ only by the rotation of the MRP curve.
+The counterfactuals presented in these subfigures differ only by the rotation of the MRP curve.